Federal Probation System Data Release Regulations

 Contents of a data request:

-- Requests for data will only be considered when they are set out in writing, clearly identifying the authority and/or reason for requesting the data, and addressing how the data will be used, secured, maintained, and how disclosure will "promote the efficient operation of the federal probation and pretrial services system and the enforcement of the probation laws in all United States courts."
+- Requests for data will only be considered when they are set out in writing, clearly identifying the authority and/or reason for requesting the data, and addressing how the data will be used, secured, maintained, and how disclosure will "promote the efficient administration of the [federal] probation system and the enforcement of the probation laws in all United States courts."
 18 U.S.C.
 3672

 - Requests should indicate whether the data will be used in connection with a federally funded research grant and whether the research proposal has been approved by an independent institutional review board.